MANJURUL13673/Basic-Javascript-Tutorial/README.md

 ## Introduction to number
 Mathermatical calculations like addition, subtraction, multiplication and division can be done in JS.<br>
 % sign calculate the modulus of a number.<br>

 <b>Special Tricks:</b>
 - Bracket a segment by selecting the segment and press Shift + 9.
 - For commenting several lines, select these lines and press Ctrl + /.<br>

 <b>File: celsius.js</b>
+## Understanding on Undefined, Null and Boolean
+Undefined and Null are two different concept.
+Undefined means the variable is not defined or it has unknown value.
+And null means the value has no value.
+So undefined and null is two different concept. <br>
+Boolean is a type of only true or false.
+Comparison between two operators gives the Boolean type data.